 There are many reasons why effective communication is important, but they all point to one primary reason: communicating effectively allows people to lead more satisfying lives.
-We know that communicating with youth is not always the easiest thing to do; the minds of adults and youth are often worlds apart.
+Communicating with youth is not always the easiest task as the minds of adults and youth are often worlds apart, which is why communication skills development is key.